kcboggs/Code-201-/class-02.md

   - Operators

-  *Expressions rely on things called <b>operators</b>; they allows programmers to create a single vallue from one or more values.*
+  *Expressions rely on things called <b>operators</b>; they allow programmers to create a single vallue from one or more values.*

 <table>